InternetMaximalism/intmax2-e2e/packages/transfer/README.md

 # transfer

-The transfer service monitors and manages INTMAX interactions.
+The Transfer service is responsible for monitoring and managing transfer-related interactions within the INTMAX network.

 ## Usage